jiayuanshi/Bacon-Margin-Decline/README.md

 ## Executive Summary
 From 2014 to 2015, there're three quarters of performance worth our attention--Q3 2014, Q4 2014, and Q1 2015.
 There's continuously increasing sales cost, and increase in sales and sales cost margin in the first two quarters of the three.
 However, in Q1 2015, the sales cost margin has declined by 61% ($557743) in total.
 ![alt text](tbls&viz/Overview.png)
-Factors contributing to the issue include: margin per pound for roughly a quarter of the national brand products has shinked, leading to 22% decline in margin per pound from 2014 to 2015; possible shift in customer preference from high margin products to lower margin products; finally, inappropriate balance between volume growth and profit margin determined by sales representatives.
+Factors contributing to the issue include: margin per pound for roughly a quarter of the national brand products has shrinked, leading to on average 22% decline in margin per pound from 2014 to 2015; possible shift in customer preference from high margin products to lower margin products; finally, inappropriate balance between volume growth and profit margin determined by sales representatives.
 Further cost managment, more strategic pricing system, and more considerate sales incentive grid will be helpful for solving the existing problem.

 ## Insights Deep-Dive
 ### Cost & Pricing